mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

     Print("Inside ChangeX: pt.x=" + pt.X);
   }
 ```
-### 3.2.2 Points and Vectors
+### 3.2.2: Points & Vectors

 **RhinoCommon** has a few structures to store and manipulate points and vectors.
 Take for example the double precision points.
 There are three types of points that are commonly used listed in the table below.
-For more detailed explanation of vectors and points, please refer to the [Essential Mathematics for Computational Design](https://www.rhino3d.com/download/rhino/6/essentialmathematics), a publication by McNeel.
+For more detailed explanation of vectors and points, please refer to the *[Essential Mathematics for Computational Design](https://www.rhino3d.com/download/rhino/6/essentialmathematics)*, a publication by McNeel.

 <table class="rounded">
   <tr>